Accelerated Diffusion Models via Speculative Sampling: Speculative Sampling for Diffusion Models

 This draft model is similar to the target model, except that we replace $b^q_{t_k}(y_k)$ by $b^q_{t_n}(y_n)$.
 Importantly, on a window of size $L$, we only need to query the target model \emph{once} in order to draw a draft sequence.
 This strategy is thus computationally inexpensive, requires no additional training and allows parallel sampling of the draft sequence.
 However, the differences between the draft and target models can be large near the data distribution as the score function typically exhibits significant variation.
 Consequently, $b^q_{t_n}(y_n)$ may deviate substantially from $b^q_{t_k}(y_k)$ when $k,n,K$ are close, rendering the approximation $b^q_{t_k}(y_k)\approx b^q_{t_n}(y_n)$ inaccurate.\footnote{More sophisticated approximations, such as local linearization \citep{shoji1998estimation}, could improve accuracy but their computational cost is prohibitive in high dimension.} This issue can be addressed at higher computational cost using alternative and more involved drafting procedures, as discussed in \Cref{sec:alternativedraftingmodelsDDMs}.

 Having now defined the target and draft model, we present \Cref{alg:SpeculativeSamplingDiffusions}, our speculative sampling algorithm for diffusion models.
 This algorithm is similar in principle to \Cref{alg:SpeculativeSampling} for LLMs.
-Note that the rejection steps within the for loop are also implemented in parallel.
+The evaluation of the means of $q(y_{n+j}|\tilde{Y}_{n:n+j-1})$ for $j\in[n_L-n]$ is done in parallel.
+The rejection steps within the for loop are also implemented in parallel.
 However, the $\rejectionmechanism$ step in our algorithm requires a substantially different implementation compared to the one defined by \Cref{alg:MaxCoupling} used for LLMs.
 This difference arises because directly applying the rejection mechanism of \Cref{alg:MaxCoupling} to diffusion models presents significant challenges, as we will demonstrate.